Brunch Enchiladas for Four

 - Sour cream

 - In a large skillet, saute the ham, onions and green pepper in oil until vegetables are tender.
 Place 1/3 cup down the center of each tortilla; top with 3 tablespoons cheese.
-Roll up and place seam side down in a greased 11-in. x 7-in. baking dish.
+Roll up and place seam side down in a greased 11x7-in. baking dish.

 - In a small bowl, whisk the eggs, cream, flour, garlic powder and hot pepper sauce.
 Pour over tortillas.
 Cover and chill 8 hours or overnight.

 - Remove from refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 45-50 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 45-50 minutes or until a knife inserted in the center comes out clean.
 Let stand 5 minutes.
 Serve with salsa and sour cream.
-Yield: 4 servings.